La Caldera a prehistoric, volcanic cauldron of La Orotava is a botanical miracle to explore.

 Find it about at 1100 meters above the sea, less than a mile above the Aguamansa restaurant.

-Aguamansa is also a village by that name.
-It's uphill from La Orotava by the TF21 motorway.
+Aguamansa the village is found uphill from La Orotava by the TF21 motorway.

 All this is on the way to el Portillo of the Canadas del Teide.
 A forest road almost opposite the Titsa 435 bus stop leads to La Caldera a sunken Magma chamber of way back.